Loading organizations...

 Trends like personalized Ayurveda integration and post-pandemic hygiene focus will shape its path, potentially evolving it into a broader health platform.
 Its VC backing hints at untapped influence in standardizing mass-market wellness, circling back to its core mission of predictable, branded access for all.

-ClayRop Wellness was founded by Ashish Kumar (Founder and CEO).
+ClayRop Wellness was founded in 2015 by Ashish Kumar (Founder and CEO).